msmsadegh/Classification-and-Interpretation-of-Histopathology-Images/README.md

 ## Overview
 This repository contains the implementation of **breast cancer classification** using **Convolutional Neural Networks (CNNs)** and **ensemble learning** techniques.
 The study employs **EfficientNetV1 (b0-b4) and EfficientNetV2 (b0-b3)** architectures on the **BreakHis dataset**, leveraging **transfer learning, data augmentation, and Grad-CAM** for model interpretability.

-## Branches
-We provide different branches corresponding to the methods explored in our study:

 ### Dataset Setup
 Download the **BreakHis dataset** from [here](https://web.inf.ufpr.br/vri/databases/breast-cancer-histopathological-database/) and place it in the `data/` directory.